siyuxie2025/607-project-01/README.md

 - `recurringAuthInd`: whether or not the transaction was a recurring payment
 - `expirationDateKeyInMatch`: whether or not the expiration date of the payment card was entered correctly during the transaction
 - `isFraud`: whether or not the transaction was fraudulent

+## Setup Instructions
+Follow `SETUP.md` to set up the environment and reqiured packages.

+## Usage Examples